emanuelhix/notes-2024-2025/comp-architecture/aug27.md

    - **Formula:** \( 0.952 \times 314 \)
    - **Calculation:** \( 299.088 \)

-   **Therefore, the number of good dies per wafer is approximately 299.**
+   Therefore, the number of good dies per wafer is approximately **299**.
 ---
 ---
 ### Comparing the Performance of Two Computers